mwarman/serverless-framework-playground/README.md

 ### Step One: Grant permissions to the Lambda function

 In the Serverless Framework specification, `serverless.yml`, grant permission to the Lambda execution role to access specific AWS AppConfig data.
-The `serverless.yml` excerpt below illustrates the IAM role statements required to start a secure AWS AppConfig session and retrieve specific configuration data.
+The `serverless.yml` excerpt below illustrates the IAM role statements required to start a secure AWS AppConfig session and retrieve any configuration profile from a specific _Application_ and _Environment_.
+The `Resource` may be further contrained to specific configuration profiles if desired.

 ```yaml
 params: